 You won’t stay competitive long enough to become iconic if you’re not delivering on your brand promise.
 To remain emotionally connected to your tribe, you have work at it on a day-to-day basis.
 Because an iconic brand does not guarantee business success.

-Was Saturn iconic?
-Certainly for a few years in automotive circles.
 What about Oldsmobile and Plymouth?
-Many icons of the auto industry have stalled, and ended up in the perverbial junkyard.
+Many icons of the auto industry have stalled, and ended up in the proverbial junkyard.

 VW lost millions of fans when they duped the public on Diesel admissions.
 But the strength of the brand will carry it through.
 Eventually.